codebysd/node-fnstack/README.md

 ## Why ?
 This is a standalone, simple and async version of middleware function stack popularized by [ExpressJS](https://expressjs.com/en/guide/using-middleware.html).
 It can be used for setting up arbitrary function stacks.

-In itself, it is a powerful concepts of building a one way processing pipeline composed of functions, all working sequentially on the same data.
+In itself, it is a powerful concept of building a one way processing pipeline composed of functions, all working sequentially on the same data.

 ## Quick Tour